-CIDEON shall provide software services only for the Standard Software created by CIDEON which is marked accordingly.
+CIDEON will provide software services only for the Standard Software created by CIDEON which is marked accordingly.

 2. Subject matter of the Software Service

-2.1 In these TCs, “Software Service” means performances in relation to the maintenance of Standard Software in accordance with the provisions of these TCs; the type and scope of the performances to be rendered are governed by the Software Service level stated in detail in the respective Contract based on the related Performance Specifications (hereinafter, collectively, “Software Service”).
+2.1 In these Contractual Conditions, “Software Service” means performances in relation to the maintenance of Standard Software in accordance with the provisions of these Contractual Conditions; the type and scope of the deliveries and services to be provided are governed by the Software Service level stated in detail in the respective contract based on the related Performance Specifications (hereinafter, collectively, “Software Service”).

 3. Scope of Software Service

-3.1 CIDEON shall, during the term of the respective Contract, render the performances specified therein in accordance with the Performance Specifications applicable at the date of the Contract.
+3.1 CIDEON will, during the term of the respective contract, render the performances specified therein in accordance with the Performance Specifications applicable at the date of the contract.